Computer Science Minor

 - CDA 3101 Introduction to Computer Organization (MAC 2311, COP 3503, COT 3100)

 - COP 3530 Data Structures & Algorithms (MAC 2312, COP 3503, COT 3100)

 - COP 4600 Operating Systems (CDA 3101, COP 3530)

 Due to the sequencing of coursework, the minor cannot be completed in less than three (3) semesters.

 At least three of the following courses must be taken at the University of Florida: COP 3502, COP 3503, COT 3100, CDA 3101, COP 3530, and COP 4600.
-Courses taken at another institution will not be guaranteed for credit at the University of Florida until a course equivalency has been completed.
-Please see the CISE Undergraduate Advisors for details.
+Courses taken at another institution will not be guaranteed for credit at the University of Florida until a CISE course equivalency has been completed.